dgaitsgo/info-vis-volkswagen/README.md

 - [Suggestions for OKAPI](#suggestions-for-okapi)

 ## Setup
-We are hosting our product live on [`www.vwg-okapi-client.de`](www.vwg-okapi-client.de) so you don't have to deal with an annoying setup process.
+We are hosting our product live on [`www.vwg-okapi-client.de`](http://www.vwg-okapi-client.de) so you don't have to deal with an annoying setup process.
 The source code can be found in this GitHub repository.

 ### MAC OS / LINUX

 1.  `git clone https://github.com/dgaitsgo/info-vis-volkswagen.git`
-3. Setup you environment variables by opening `/server/nodemon.json`
+2. Setup you environment variables by opening `/server/nodemon.json`
-4. In order to request data from OKAPI, you'll need to add your own credentials to the `CLIENT_ID` and `CLIENT_SECRET` fields inside the file.
+3. In order to request data from OKAPI, you'll need to add your own credentials to the `CLIENT_ID` and `CLIENT_SECRET` fields inside the file.
-5. Make sure you are in `info-vis-volkswagen/ui` and then:
+4. Make sure you are in `info-vis-volkswagen/ui` and then:
-6. Install the node_modules: `npm install`  (this might take some time)
+5. Install the dependencies: `npm install`  (this might take some time)
+6. Likewise, isntall the dependencies for the server in `info-vis-volkswagen/server/`
-7. Start the development server: `npm start`
+7. Start the server first via `npm start`
+8. Go back to `info-vis-volkswagen/ui` and start the development server with `npm start` again.

 ## About Us
 We three are students at 42 Silicon Valley in Fremont, California.
 Regarding this project we split up the workload into three main sectors.